-In this section we empirically evaluate the benefits of our proposed approach, comparing the performance of GM-GAN with alternative baselines.
-Specifically, we compare the performance of the unsupervised GM-GAN model to that of the originally proposed GAN [GPM+14], and the performance of our proposed supervised GM-GAN model to that of AC-GAN [OOS16].
-In both cases, the baseline models' latent space probability distribution is standard normal, i.e. $\mathbf{z} \sim N(0, I)$ .
-The network architectures and hyper-parameters used for training the GM-GAN models are similar to those used for training the baseline models.
-For the most part we used the Static GM-GAN with default values d=100, c=0.1, $\sigma=0.15$ , $B_D=64$ , $b_G=128$ , $\gamma=0.0002$ ; K and iters varied in the different experiments.
-The Dynamic GM-GAN model was only used in Figure 7.

-In the following experiments we evaluated the different models on the 6 datasets listed in Table 1.
-In all cases, the only pre-processing made on the training images is a transformation of pixel-values to the range of [-1,1].
+In this chapter we empirically evaluate the benefits of our proposed approach, comparing the performance of MM-GAN with alternative baselines.
+Specifically, we compare the performance of the unsupervised MM-GAN model to that of the originally proposed GAN [11], and the performance of our proposed supervised MM-GAN model to that of AC-GAN [28].
+In both cases, the baseline models' latent space probability distribution is standard normal, i.e. $z \sim N(0, I)$.
+The network architectures and hyper-parameters used for training the MM-GAN models are similar to those used for training the baseline models.
+In the following experiments we evaluated the different models on the 6 datasets listed in Table 4.1.
+Further details about these datasets are provided in Table 4.1.
+In all cases, the only pre-processing made on the training images is a transformation of pixel-values to the range of [-1, 1].